kshji/wifi-mikrotek-disc5lite/README.md

 Winbox => Wireless => Wireless

 * select wlan1 line
-* mouse second button select mode which give more information
+* mouse second button select mode which give more information (Detail Mode)
 * 1st col status is S and after it has connected to the other unit, status is RS
 * tab Registration you will see your radioname EX1...
 * Tools => Ping